 Ross Caputi joined the US Marine Corps in June 2003.
 A year and a half later, he found himself participating in the 2nd siege of Fallujah, one of the most destructive operations of the entire occupation of Iraq.

-After years of speaking out and raising awareness, Ross realized that something more was needed.
+But after years of speaking out, Ross realized that something more was needed.
 Truth-telling alone was insufficient if Fallujans never saw justice for what was done to them.
 Ross wanted to do more.
-The concept of reparations brought him to more direct action, not only for Fallujans, but for so many others impacted by empire and its wars.
+The concept of reparations brought him to more direct action, not only for Fallujans, but for so many others impacted by American empire and its wars.

 When the US invaded Iraq for the 2nd time in 2003, Debra and Kali made every effort to stop the invasion.
-By 2007, having failed to stop the invasion, they felt it necessary to give voluntary reparations to the Iraqi people for their complicity in the occupation.
+Of course, they failed, but they continued to speak out against the occupation.
+By 2007 they felt it necessary to give voluntary reparations to the Iraqi people for their complicity in the occupation.

 They wanted to go to the Middle East, bear witness to the atrocities experienced there, and offer their labor and expertise.
 One Iraqi friend living in the US challenged them.
 He said: “If you can keep just one child alive for one year, only then do you deserve to face the Iraqi people.
 Until then, you have not proven to Iraqis, or even to yourselves, that you can have a material impact.”

 He pointed them to a dire medical case: Amani.
 She had a rare blood disorder that was too expensive for the UNHCR to pay for, and her family had already spent everything they had.
 Amani was dying.